mikeneilens/leetcode/longestSubstringWithoutRepeatingCharacters/README.md

 Explanation: The answer is "wke", with the length of 3.
 Notice that the answer must be a substring, "pwke" is a subsequence and not a substring.

+__Example 4__:

+Input: s = abcdefaghib

+Output: 9

+Explanation: The answer is "bcdefaghi",with the length of 9.

 __Constraints__: